-In a world ruled by P90X and Insanity, a true contender finally arises.in FITNESS ZONE, FRONTPAGE, OTHER FITNESS
+In a world ruled by P90X and Insanity, a true contender finally arises.By Jean Paul Fender

 Finally available in Canada, it is time for me to review the new home fitness system in town, TAPOUT XT with trainer Mike Karpenko.
 Yours truly is fresh off doing P90X2 and by request, Tapout XT is the next victim to fall under my watchful eye of scrutiny!
 What will follow is a two-part review which will conclude with my ultimate findings and recommendations.
 Is this better than P90X or X2?
 Insanity?
 Asylum?
 As usual I review things myself instead of repeating the same old crap for no other reason than my passionate, un-natural and deviantly sociopathic love for all of you out there.